JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 This document addresses the following requirements:

-* Enable and configure the feature by editing the MUC room discovery information.
+* How to allow room owners to enable and configure the feature by editing the MUC room discovery information.
+* How to enable and configure the feature without allowing room owners to change the configuration.
 * How the server MUST reject messages that does not respect the parameters.
 * How clients SHOULD handle rooms with such feature enabled.